MuhiMoMottaleb/CSCE676_Project/README.md

 - Supervised Random Forest (on test set):
    - ROC-AUC ≈ 0.953, PR-AUC ≈ 0.845
-   - At threshold 0.1: precision ≈ 0.77, recall ≈ 0.86, F1 ≈ 0.81, with low expected cost per transaction under a cost ratio where false negatives are ten times more costly than false positives.
+   - At threshold 0.1%: precision ≈ 0.77, recall ≈ 0.86, F1 ≈ 0.81, with low expected cost per transaction under a cost ratio where false negatives are ten times more costly than false positives.

 - Anomaly detectors (on test set):
    - One-Class SVM: ROC-AUC ≈ 0.94, PR-AUC ≈ 0.27.
    - Autoencoder: ROC-AUC ≈ 0.96, PR-AUC ≈ 0.65.

 - Complementarity (top 1% most suspicious transactions):
-   - Class Weighted Random Forest detects 88 frauds, Autoencoder 81, One-Class SVM 79.
+   - *Class-Weighted Random Forest detected 88 frauds*, *Autoencoder detected 81 frauds*, and *One-Class detected SVM 79 frauds*.
    - All frauds flagged by the anomaly detectors at this top 1% are also found by the Class Weighted Random Forest; the Class Weighted Random Forest finds about 5 additional frauds that anomaly models missed.